• Skip to primary navigation

 Starting as toddlers, children loved to be read to.
 "Read to me Mama", "Read to me Daddy" These are phrases repeatedly heard until elementary school and maybe beyond!
 Kids loved to be read to and that is what Ella Lindvall set out to do with her four volumes of the Read Aloud Bible Stories collection.

-The stories are simple and the illustrations colorful!
+The stories are simple and the illustrations are colorful!

 Children's Bibles for Elementary Ages